zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

 The most likely thing to do is to throw an `UnsupportedStateException`.

-However, it may be even better to ask your product owner what the calculator is actually supposed to do in these cases!
+However, it may be even better to ask your product owner what the calculator is supposed to do in these cases!

 Likewise, we probably also want to validate the other two input fields.
 For example, we should not be able to enter zero or even a negative amount of items.
 And should there also be a maximum?

-Obviously, the same holds for the prices of products, these can never be negative!
+The same holds for the prices of products, these can never be negative!

 ## User story VI: invalid state codes